bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 ## Disable open and close animation
-To disable the fadimg transition/animation when modall open and closes, just set the prop `no-fade` on the `<b-modal>` component.
+To disable the fading transition/animation when modal opens and closes, just set the prop `no-fade` on the `<b-modal>` component.